mbutterick/pollen-users/README.md

 Anything pertaining to using Pollen — questions, suggestions, feature requests, etc.

+### Can I search issues?

+Yes.
+Use the search box in the nav bar, which will search this repository (including all the Issues).

 ### To receive email notification of responses

 If you start a new topic or add a response, you’ll automatically get email notification of subsequent messages posted to that thread.